what is psychotherapy?

 disorders (Dissociative identity disorder, dissociative disorders, personality disorders, eating disorders)

 Sessions are held either once or twice a week, and last for 50 mins per session.
-Your slot will be reserved for you each week on the same day, at the same time, at my office on Greek Street, Soho, London which is a 5 minute walk from Tottenham Court Road tube station.
+Your slot will be reserved for you each week on the same day, at the same time, at my office on Brewer Street, Soho, London which is either a 5 minute walk from Piccadilly tube underground station, and 10 minute walks from Oxford Circus and Tottenham Court Road underground stations.

 I also offer 100 min sessions, for particular clients.
 This can be discussed in our initial meeting or at any point during our work.